 - Career Services has a great deal of information to help you search for and secure positions.

 - Find your own (especially good if you are looking for one over the summer in your hometown).
 Ask parents, family members, and friends of family if they know of any opportunities.
 Research local hospitals, social service organizations, schools etc. View the Field Experience Contacts in the "Downloads" section of this page for examples and other ideas.

 Career Planning is an important part of your undergraduate experience.
-The Nutrition Major Career Checklist provides important tips to stay on track with your career goals.
-Use this checklist (found in the "Downloads" section of this webpage) as a guide to help you prepare for your future career.
+The Nutrition Major Career Checklist provides important tips and steps for assessing and achieving your career goals.
+Use this checklist as a guide to help you prepare for your future career.

 Students who want to work in the field or complete in-depth independent work in a particular area should contact a faculty member to see if there is any opportunity within the Department of Nutrition for research or other independent work.
 Sometimes a faculty member can help a student find work off-campus with a preceptor.
 The faculty sponsor will make sure that the student has established objectives for meaningful learning and criteria for success/evaluation as to what they will be accomplishing for the semester.

 Freshmen usually register for NUTRITN 196, Sophomores for NUTRITN 296, Juniors for NUTRITN 396 and Seniors for NUTRITN 496.
 Each credit is 40 hours of work, per semester, in the field or on a study - approximately 3 hours per week of work for the semester is 1 credit.
 The project could be research, nutrition education, or service.